Invoicing and Billing

 WVU has adopted an online billing system so that students can receive real-time information about their account.
 Students can view all charges and payments by reviewing their STAR account.

 Many employers have tuition payment or reimbursement plans.
 Students who need to present an updated invoice for employer reimbursement can easily obtain one via the STAR system (see instructions below).
-Employers who want to be billed directly can make arrangements with Extended Learning.
+Employers who want to be billed directly can make arrangements with WVU Online and Extended Campus.

 To obtain the latest invoice